-It provides fast speed wireless connection by utilizing high-frequency radio waves beams.
+It provides a fast-speed wireless connection by utilizing high-frequency radio wave beams.
 These beams transfer data and other information such as voice and video to users.

 Most broadband connections offered by ISPs to home users have an upload speed much slower than the download speed.
 Business-level broadband connections usually have a higher upload speed than home connections.